Schematic1/git-basic-exercises/README.md

-This is a README file for the first Git project
+This is a README file for the first Git project.
+Minor edit for third commit